Bentonia, MS 1993

 Leland, MS 1993

 James Burgs brandishes a double-bladed axe against an approaching winter storm on his central Delta farm.
 An African-American folk belief dating back to slavery holds that a threatening storm cloud can be “split” by striking an axe in the ground in the storm’s direction.
-“The old folks used to trust in the Lord and get an axe and go out there where the wind was blowing and stick an axe in the ground,” says Burgs.
+“The old folks used to trust in the Lord and get an axe and go out there where the wind was blowing and stick an axe in the ground,” said Burgs.
 “Been a many wind storm come by, cloud up, look bad.
 I take the axe out there and in 15 or 30 minutes, look like it goes around yonder way.”
-Burgs is one of the few Mississippians who still follows what he calls the “signs of the old people.”
+Burgs was one of the few Mississippians who still follows what he calls the “signs of the old people.”

 Guitar Evangelist Cora Fluker

 Marion, MS 1996

 Fluker lived at the end of a dirt cul-de-sac outside Meridian, MS surrounded by her children and their families.
 She built herself a small church with scrap building materials next door to her home where on Sunday, she preached using her guitar to play repeated phrases beneath emotional, spontaneously-created songs that preach the word of God.
 She was equally adept at the traditional vocal technique she called “moaning” which is sung acappella and mixes heartfelt testifying with a deeply-moving vibrato voicings.
 This type of singing was common in African-American churches in the South until modern hymns began replacing it starting in the 1940’s.